 “Maybe an injury happens and he gets back in the league.
 But I hope so, I hope so.
 I don’t want him to end after 10 games in Houston.
 He deserves better for somebody going to the Hall of Fame.”

-The Rockets waived Anthony in November and he played his final game with them on Nov.
+The Rockets parted ways with Anthony in November and he played his final game with them on Nov.
 8. Anthony played just 10 games for the Rockets after signing a one-year, $2.4 million deal during the offseason.

 He was linked to the Lakers and his good friend LeBron James, but so far nothing has come of that.